-These tests can be performed locally, regionally, or at the Network Lab.
+These tests can be performed locally or regionally.

 For local and regional testing, please follow site SOPs and standard of care.
 Before site activation, the MTN NL will review and approve testing platforms to be used at the site level.
 Sites that perform testing locally for MTN-016 will participate in the Virology Quality Assurance (VQA) External Quality Assurance program.
-Any changes to testing platforms such as using Dried Blood Spots (DBS) instead of cell pellets for DNA PCR, must be approved by the MTN NL in accordance with VQA validation standards.
-All tests, and associated QC procedures must be documented on local laboratory log sheets or other laboratory source documents.
+Any changes to testing platforms such as using Dried Blood Spots (DBS) instead of cell pellets for DNA PCR must be approved by the MTN NL in accordance with VQA validation standards.
+All tests and associated QC procedures must be documented on local laboratory log sheets or other laboratory source documents.